 All About Walking

 Walking is the most popular form of exercise in the United States and throughout most of the world.
 Regular walking has been linked to significant health benefits, including weight loss, reduced cardiovascular risk, and reduced risk of cancer.
-As obesity becomes more prevalent in the United States, the benefits of walking are being taken more seriously than ever before: Earlier this year, walking was declared the official state exercise of Maryland, where the governor vetoed a similar proposal in 2003.
+As obesity becomes more prevalent in the United States, the benefits of walking are being taken more seriously than ever before: In 2010, walking was declared the official state exercise of Maryland, where the governor vetoed a similar proposal in 2003.

 Walking can be particularly beneficial for people with diabetes.
 Any physical activity that moves large muscles, such as walking, can improve the body’s insulin sensitivity, which may lead to improved blood glucose control.
 A brisk walk after a meal can also help bring down a spike in blood glucose following the meal.
 Because of this blood-glucose-lowering effect, people with diabetes should watch out for hypoglycemia (low blood glucose) when they walk.
 Many doctors suggest checking your blood glucose level before and even during exercise, as well as bringing along a source of carbohydrate in case blood glucose begins to drop too low.

 Even though walking is second nature to most people, you may still have some questions.
 For example, does the ideal walking regimen vary depending on whether your goal is weight loss, improved blood glucose control, stress reduction, or something else?
 What’s the best walking shoe?
 Should you use a pedometer?
 And how safe is it to walk in your community?
 The following resources address these concerns and many others.

 For Health, Weight Loss, and Fitness

 The Lyons Press